 Therefore, much of the stuff on this list will work not only for moms, but also dads, non-binary parents, and anyone else.

 Fitbit Charge 4

 Get your mom a fitness tracker!
 Fitbit is one of the most affordable and popular brands in this category.
 We particularly like the Fitbit Charge 3, as it accurately tracks a wide range of activities and has a touchscreen display plus easy-to-use menus.
 If you want a cheaper option, the Flex 2 is another, more basic tracker.
 It lacks a display screen and a heart-rate monitor, but it provides all-day activity tracking at a low price.

-With a bigger and more immersive screen than before, the fourth-generation Apple Watch is a step beyond its predecessor.
-Its panel provides so much more information than before, which makes interacting with passcodes or swiping to write messages just so much easier.
+With an always-on screen and a new chip powering it all, the sixth-generation Apple Watch is a step beyond its predecessors.
+Its panel provides so much more information than earlier generations, which makes interacting with passcodes or swiping to write messages just so much easier.
 Overall, we think Apple Watch offers the best combination of looks, message handling, battery life, activity tracking, and apps of any smartwatch out there.